vorpaldicepress/vorpaldicepress.github.io/_posts/blogs/2021-10-20-Sardior-the-Ruby-Dragon.md

 ## About the Author

 You can find more of Bryan's work at his website <a href="https://fallenwyvern.github.io/DMsGuild-Product-Page/">here</a> and can follow him at <a href="https://twitter.com/FallenWyvern">Twitter</a>.

+<center><i>Sardior, the Ruby Dragon is unofficial Fan Content permitted under the Fan Content Policy.
+Not approved/endorsed by Wizards.
+Portions of the materials used are property of Wizards of the Coast. ©Wizards of the Coast LLC.</i></center>